Creative Uses for Pesto Sauce will give you a few ideas on how to use this delicious spread. The possibilites are endless from appetizers to dinner.

 Toss your new potatoes in pesto before roasting them in the oven for a surprising change.

-2) Pesto adds flavor to eggs.
+2) Leftover pesto adds flavor to eggs

 Whether you add a little pesto to your breakfast sandwich, scrambled eggs, or omelets, it gives your morning a little bit more zip.